Ibis: an overview

 why

-Dataframes first appeared in the S programming language, then evolved into the R programming language.
+Dataframes first appeared in the S programming language (in 1991!), then evolved into the R programming language.

 Then pandas perfected the dataframe in Python…or did it?